 To see what exactly you can dispose at your curb, click here.
 There is also a great tool on their website (screenshot below - click to enlarge!) where you type in what you are looking to dispose of and they can help!

-DROP OFF LOCATIONS For a list of locations from the Department of Natural Resources of Registered Electronics Recycling locations, click here.
+* For a full list of locations from the Department of Natural Resources of Registered Electronics Recycling locations, click here.

 PAINT & OTHER HAZARDOUS WASTE

-The Safe Medication Disposal Program is an environmentally responsible way to dispose of unused or expired medications.
+The Safe Medication Disposal Program through Walgreens Pharmacy is an environmentally responsible way to dispose of unused or expired medications.
 For $2.99, you can purchase a specially designed postage-paid envelope at any Walgreens pharmacy counter that allows you to place, seal and mail prescription or over-the-counter medications you no longer use for safe, eco-friendly disposal.
+Learn more here.